Usonia: Etymology

 The word Usonian appears to have been coined by James Duff Law, a Scottish writer born in 1865.
 In a miscellaneous collection, Here and There in Two Hemispheres (1903), Law quoted a letter of his own (dated June 18, 1903) that begins "We of the United States, in justice to Canadians and Mexicans, have no right to use the title 'Americans' when referring to matters pertaining exclusively to ourselves."
 He went on to acknowledge that some author had proposed "Usona" (United States of North America), but that he preferred the form "Usonia" (United States of North Independent America).
-Perhaps the earliest published use by Wright was in 1927:
+The earliest published use by Wright was in 1927:

 But why this term "America" has become representative as the name of these United States at home and abroad is past recall.
 Samuel Butler fitted us with a good name.
 He called us Usonians, and our Nation of combined States, Usonia.